-The third step is the joining of the two DNA fragment.
+The third step is the joining of the two DNA fragments.
 The two DNA fragments cut using same restriction enzyme will be mixed.
 Since the sticky ends of both fragments are complementary, the two DNA fragments can combine to form the rDNA.
 To further strengthen the joining, DNA ligase is used to create phosphodiester linkages between the two fragments.

 The last step involves DNA amplification.
 When the rDNA obtained is entered to the bacterial cell by transformation, the plasmid vector will then be replicated via natural DNA replication processes.
 When they are replicated, the donor DNA is also replicated and multiple copies of it are produced.
 Continued cell division will lead to millions of cells containing the desired DNA fragment.

 In the laboratory, large DNA fragments are hard to analyze because of the amount of nucleotide base contained in them.
 The use of restriction enzymes enable fragmentation of the DNA sequence to fragments of varying lengths or sizes.
 To be able to obtain the desired fragment, a separation technique must be employed.
 In molecular biology, these DNA fragments are separated by using Gel Electrophoresis.
 In this technique, mixture of DNA fragments are placed on top lanes of the gels.
 Electricity is then applied to separate the fragments in terms of size and charge.
 Smaller DNA fragments will naturally move faster than larger ones.
 After the separation, the DNA fragments can be visualized by adding fluorescent dyes that binds to DNA.

 Bacterial transformation normally occur when bacteria uptakes DNA fragments from the environment.
 These DNA fragments enter the cell and can be integrated to the bacterial chromosome by nonreciprocal recombination.
 When recombination is successful, stable transformation will occur and the inserted DNA fragments may be expressed by the organism.
 Otherwise, the DNA fragment is degraded.